Learning How to do Shaving with a Straight Razor Pros and Cons: For the Ultimate in Manliness

 - Makes You Feel Like a Man.

 - Little to No Continuing Costs.
 While shaving with straight razor pros and cons require a bigger initial investment, the good thing about them is that there are really no continuing costs once you’ve got all the tools.
-Still, if you don’t learn how to properly hone and sharpen your straight razor, you’ll end up needing to take it somewhere for sharpening, which can be expensive.
+Still, if you don’t learn how to properly hone and sharpen your straight blade razor, you’ll end up needing to take it somewhere for sharpening, which can be expensive.

 - Better for the Environment.
 While disposable and cartridge razors simply get thrown in the trash, shaving with a straight razor pros and cons are by far the most environmentally friendly shaving method, as there is never anything to throw away or replace.

 - Should Last a Lifetime.
-With proper care, a high quality straight razor and accessories should last for at least your lifetime.
+With proper care, a high-quality straight razor shaving kit and accessories should last for at least your lifetime.

 - Steep Learning Curve.
 You should expect to cut yourself quite a few times as you’re learning how to shave with a straight razor, as it requires a special technique.
 Still, once you get the hang of it, this shouldn’t continue to be a problem.
 In addition to learning how to shave with a straight razor, you’ll also need to learn how to sharpen and hone it as well.

 - Danger.
-If you don’t know how to use it properly, you could seriously injure yourself with a straight razor, so be careful!
+If you don’t know how to use straight-edge razors properly, you could seriously injure yourself with a straight razor (get razor cuts), so be careful!
 After all, they’re not called cut-throat razors for nothing.